-1. Click Infrastructure.

-2. Click the vCenter Server's gear icon, then in the pop-up menu, click Graph Performance.
+- 1. Click My Infrastructure. - 2.
+Click the vCenter Server's gear icon, then in the pop-up menu, click Graph Performance.
 Whenever you take this action with an Element, you are taken to its Quick Snapshot.

-Whenever you graph the performance of an Element from the Infrastructure view, its Quick Snapshot is displayed.
-What exactly is shown depends on the type of Element, which we see throughout this part of the Getting Started Guide.
+Whenever you graph the performance of an Element from the My Infrastructure view, its Quick Snapshot is displayed.
+What exactly is shown depends on the type of Element, which we will see throughout this part of the Getting Started Guide.
 In this case, the vCenter Server's Quick Snapshot shows datacenter-level information that is directly pulled from the vCenter Server metrics:

-You can incorporate these basic metrics into your Uptime Infrastructure Monitor monitoring plans (such as alerts or reporting).
-It's more likely, however, that your interest is with the virtual machines that are a part of the vCenter Server inventory.
+You can incorporate these basic metrics into your up.time monitoring plans (such as alerts or reporting).
+It's more likely, however, that your interest will be with the virtual machines that are a part of the vCenter Server inventory.

-- 3. Click Infrastructure to return to the main inventory view. - 4.
+- 3. Click My Infrastructure to return to the main inventory view. - 4.
 Expand the Discovered Virtual Machines Infrastructure Group, and click the gear icon for any of the VMs.
 In the pop-up menu, again, click Grap h Performance to display that Element's Quick Snapshot.
-This displays metrics for the VM that are pulled from the vCenter Server's metrics:
+This displays metrics for the VM that have been pulled from the vCenter Server's metrics:

 As with the vCenter Server Element's metrics, you can incorporate these into your alerts and reports.
-However, this "basic VM" view allows you to work only with what the vCenter Server provides; there may be cases where you want to add a little extra "Uptime Infrastructure Monitor power," and install an Uptime Infrastructure Monitor agent on the VM.
-This is something you learn a bit more about in the next module.
+However, this "basic VM" view allows you to work only with what the vCenter Server provides; there may be cases where you want to add a little extra "up.time power," and install an up.time agent on the VM.
+This is something you will learn a bit more about in the next module.